 using the NetPlayTV gui itself and the

 included remote controls.
 In fact,

-both control methods can be used at the
+all control methods can be used at the

 same time by different users.